 A number of other candidates have also been spotlighted by local news in recent years, and quite a few have attracted attention through the public comment sections of past school board and city council meetings across the county.

 One of them is Celeste Barber, a retired Santa Barbara City College English instructor and unsuccessful 2020 candidate for SBCC’s Board of Trustees, who attracted media attention after she was cut off while speaking at a 2019 SBCC public comment period by shouts from Chemistry professor Reanne Napoleon and others.
-Another is Caroline Abate, who is known for offering comments against COVID vaccines at Santa Barbara and Goleta city councils meetings, and who unsuccessfully ran as the Republican opponent to Richard Mayer for the Area 1 seat in the Goleta Union School Board race during last November’s election.
+Another is Caroline Abate, who is known for offering comments in opposition of COVID vaccine mandates and questioning masking requirements at Santa Barbara Board of Supervisors meetings, and who unsuccessfully ran for the Area 1 seat in the Goleta Union School Board race during last November’s election.